Rainey Endowed School: Background

 As of the academic year 2008-2009 pupils on roll were marked at 746 with four classes in each year, taught by 27 female teachers and 22 male teachers.
 There were more than 20 subjects at Key Stage 4.
 It was over-subscribed, with 1.7 applications per place.

 There is a heavy emphasis on extra-curricular activity, including drama, public-speaking, choirs, orchestras, and Scripture Union.
 Sport is a dominant feature, especially rugby, hockey, tennis, and athletics.
 The Under 14 hockey team won the Junior Cup beating Friends School, Lisburn in the final in 2008/09.

 The school has a strong musical tradition, with choirs, orchestras, traditional Irish musical groups, and encouragement of solo performance; as well as drama productions.
 More than 100 pupils take part in the Duke of Edinburgh Award scheme: 25 raised £35,000 for Gold Expedition in Kenya, with half of the money given to a charitable organisation that funds primary education in Nairobi.
 There has been a recent emphasis by the sixth form on charity fundraising: large amounts have been raised for tsunami appeal, Leukaemia Research, and Cystic Fibrosis Trust.

 Plans were announced in April 2004 for a new £14.3 million school to be built.

 The school ranks in the top 5 in Northern Ireland for GCSE and A-Level results each year.

 In 2009 the school successfully applied to become a specialist maths college.

-The Sunday Times Parent Power selected the school to be Secondary School of the year 2016 for Northern Ireland.
+The Sunday Times Parent Power selected the school to be the Secondary School of the year 2016 for Northern Ireland.

 In 2020 The NI Sunday Times selected the Rainey as its school of the decade.